-If you are going into combat against an unarmed attacker, then an impact weapon will provide you with a great advantage.
+If you are going into combat against an unarmed attacker, an impact weapon will provide you with a great advantage.
 For starters, it gives you greater reach so you can hit the attacker before he even gets close to you.

-The obvious disadvantages of impact weapons is that you’ve got to be close to your attacker to use them.
+The obvious disadvantage of impact weapons is that you’ve got to be close to your attacker to use them.
 If the attacker has an even longer-range weapon (like a gun), then it won’t do you much good.
-You’d have to use it strategically, such as hiding from the attacker and then using the weapon to bash his head in.
+You’d have to use it strategically, such as hiding from the attacker and using the weapon to bash his head in.

 If you are being attacked, you want to keep as much distance between you and the attacker as possible, as this will minimize the risk of you getting struck and injured.

 Examples of throwing weapons include:

-- Shuriken (ninja stars)
+- Shuriken (Amazon Link)

-- Throwing axes (tomahawk)
+- Throwing axes (Amazon Link)

 Another plus of bladed weapons is that they can be used for other purposes, such as chopping up your dinner.

 Knives and other short blades might be beneficial in a street fight, but you would need to get lucky and hit a vital organ.
 Otherwise, you aren’t going to debilitate the opponent and can get injured.

 Examples of bladed weapons include:

 When firearms were first used in combat in about the 14th century, it changed history.
 It now became possible to attack enemies at such a distance that they had no alternative but to flee.

 There are some disadvantages to using firearms as a survival weapon.
 Aside from the obvious bureaucratic issues like permits and legality, there is the fact that firearms rely on ammo (which is why ammo will make a valuable survival barter item).

-The most famous is probably Timothy McVeigh who killed 168 people and injured over 600 with a truck bomb during the Oklahoma City bombing.
+The most famous is probably Timothy McVeigh, who killed 168 people and injured over 600 with a truck bomb during the Oklahoma City bombing.
 And there was Ted Kaczynski, who mailed bombs to universities and airlines.
-In modern warfare, improvised explosive devices (IEDs) are a huge threat.
-In the recent Iraq war, IEDs accounted for 63% of coalition deaths.
+In modern warfare, improvised explosive devices (IEDs) are a considerable threat.
+IEDs accounted for 63% of coalition deaths in the recent Iraq war.

-The core benefit of using explosive devices is that you can injure your enemy without even having to be there, such as with landmines or bombs set on timers.
-But explosive weapons can be highly unreliable.
+The core benefit of using explosive devices is that you can injure your enemy without even being there, such as with landmines or bombs set on timers.
+However, explosive weapons can be highly unreliable.